stevendeporre123/quest-app/DEPLOYMENT.md

 docker compose build
 ```

 The Dockerfile installs the requirements and defaults `QUEST_DB_PATH` to `/data/quest.db`.
-The `/data` directory is exposed as a volume so the SQLite database survives container restarts.
+The `/data` directory is exposed as a volume so the SQLite database and uploaded source files survive container restarts.

 ## 3. Persistent storage

 The provided `docker-compose.yml` mounts the named volume `quest_data` at `/data`.
+Besides the SQLite database, uploads are written to `/data/uploads` (configurable with `QUEST_STORAGE_DIR`).
 If you already have a `quest.db`, copy it to a safe place and restore it after the first run:

 ```bash
 docker run --rm -v quest_data:/data -v "$PWD:/backup" alpine \